MaciekTalaska/svelte-diceware/README.md

 This is simple diceware password generator built using [Svelte](https://svelte.dev) and plain JavaScript.
 It generates passwords consisting 4 up to 10 words using 4 different word lists (English, Finnish, Maori, Polish).
 Separator also could be provided for convenience.

+Want to check how it works?
+Go to: https://maciektalaska.github.io/svelte-diceware

 What is diceware?
 -----------------